mjfusa/pva-faq-sharepoint/readme.md

+This document provides information on how to set up the PVA FAQ solution.
+PVA FAQ SharePoint is a powerful solution that enables organizations to create and manage frequently asked questions (FAQ) knowledge bases within their SharePoint lists.

+With this solution Departments / Teams are empowered to maintain their own FAQ lists.
+With built-in escalation, teams can quickly respond to their users questions not found in the FAQ.

 ## Sharepoint Lists
 This solution references three types of tables.
-You will need a FAQ list and and Escalation list for each 'department'.
+You will need a **FAQ list** and and **Escalation list** for each 'department'.
 See List Types below.

 ### List Types
 1. **FAQ List** - This is the main list that question an answer pairs are pulled from.
 Each department will have it's own list.
 For example the company 'Contoso' may have an **HR** and **Marketing** department FAQ lists.
 Naming convention: ```[[Company Name]] FAQ [[Department Name]]```.
 For Contoso HR, the list name would be: **Contoso FAQ HR**.